How To Make Apple Pie With Graham Cracker Crust

 Traditional apple pie has nothing on this easy apple pie, which is nice enough for special occasions.

-Flour: Just regular all-purpose flour.
+Flour: All-purpose flour.

-Graham Crackers: A cup and a half, or about 12 sheets, crushed.
+Graham Crackers: About 12 sheets, crushed.

-Cinnamon: A must-have with apples.
+Cinnamon: A must-have seasoning for apples.

 Step-By Step Instructions